senties-31/quandl-python/FOR_ANALYSTS.md

 ## Retrieving Data

-Retrieving data can be achieved easily using the two methods `quandl.get` for datasets and `quandl.get_table` for datatables.
-In both cases we strongly recommend that you set your api key via:
+Retrieving data can be achieved easily using these methods `quandl.get` for datasets, `quandl.get_table` for datatables and `quandl.get_point_in_time` for point in time data.
+In all cases we strongly recommend that you set your api key via:

  ```python
 import quandl